 5) If no Referred-By header field is available in the request a Referred-By header field is added that matches the REFER request's P-Asserted-Identity and if "id" privacy was requested, include a Privacy header field set to "user".
 If multiple valid public user identities are received in the REFER request's P-Asserted-Identity header field, the AS shall select the first one on the list.

+6) If the received REFER request pertains to an existing priority dialog that was originated by the transferee UE, the AS shall copy the stored Resource-Priority header field value from the existing dialog (see subclause 4.5.2.4.1.1) to the Resource-Priority header field of the REFER request that is sent towards the transferee UE.

+NOTE 2: The existing dialog is identified using the Target-Dialog header field included in the REFER request for a REFER request received on a separate dialog (see subclause 4.5.2.4.1.2.1) or using the dialog of a REFER request received in a to-be-transferred dialog (see subclause 4.5.2.4.1.2.2).

+NOTE 3: This case only applies when the transferee UE has been authorized for priority for the original call.

-6) The AS sends the REFER request on to the transferee using basic communication procedures3GPP TS 24.229 [1].
+7) The AS sends the REFER request on to the transferee using basic communication procedures according to 3GPP TS 24.229 [1].

 If the AS receives a 403 (Forbidden) or 501 (Not implemented) response to a REFER request, the AS of the initiator of the REFER request may initiate the special REFER handling procedures, according to 3GPP TS 24.628 [10].